Applying for a student visa in your home country

 Make sure you enclose all the required documents with your application.
-All documents except the CAS statement must be originals: scanned copies, faxes and emails are not acceptable.
-You should submit a photocopy of each document in addition to the original document itself.
+All documents except the CAS statement must be originals; scanned copies, faxes and emails are not acceptable.
+You should submit a photocopy of each document in addition to the original document.

 Below is a list of the required documentation.
-Please note however that Cardiff University accepts no legal responsibility for its accuracy.
-It is your responsibility to check the Tier 4 Policy Guidance to ensure that you have provided all the necessary documentation.
+Disclaimer: Cardiff University accepts no legal responsibility for its accuracy.
+It is your responsibility to check the Tier 4 Policy Guidance to ensure you have provided all necessary documentation.
 You should also read the Home Office guidance on documents you must provide.

 - Current passport;

 - 2 recent passport sized photographs.
-These must meet the Home Office strict guidance;
+These must meet the Home Office's strict guidance;

-- The visa fee of £298, which is non-refundable, and must normally be paid in the currency of the country where you are applying;
+- The visa fee, which is non-refundable, and must normally be paid in the currency of the country where you are applying;

-- All qualifications listed on your CAS statement (if applicable)- this will normally be the academic and English qualifications that the University took into account when deciding to accept you for the course which you are studying;
+- All qualifications listed on your CAS statement (if applicable)- this will be the academic and English qualifications that the University assessed when it accepted you for your course;

-- Proof that you have enough money to meet the maintenance requirements.
-Please see our Guide to extending your student visa (pages 8-10) for full details about what documentation you will need to provide;
+- Proof you have enough money to meet the maintenance requirements.
+See our Guide to extending your student visa for full details about what documentation you will need to provide;

 - Your biometric details, which you will have to provide in person.
 This will involve scans of all 10 fingers and a full-face digital photograph.
-The whole procedure should take no more than 5 minutes to complete.
+The whole procedure should take no more than 5 minutes.
 Your visa application will not be processed until you have met this requirement.

 - Academic Technology Approval Scheme (ATAS) Certificate (if applicable);

-- Tuberculosis Certificate (if applicable) Students from some countries are required to provide a medical certificate confirming that they are clear of Tuberculosis, if they are coming to the UK for more than six months.
-You should check Appendix T of the Immigration Rules for a full list of countries that require TB screening
+- Tuberculosis Certificate (if applicable).
+Students from certain countries are required to provide a medical certificate confirming they are clear of Tuberculosis if they are coming to the UK for more than six months.
+Check Appendix T of the Immigration Rules for a full list of countries that require TB screening;

-- Translations of any documents that are not in English.
-These must meet the strict Home Office requirements which are outlined in our Guide to extending your student visa (page 7).
+- Translations of any documents that are not in English which meet the strict Home Office requirements outlined in our Guide to extending your student visa .

-When you receive your visa you should check it carefully to make sure:
+When you receive your vignette and letter, check them carefully to make sure:

 - your name and date of birth are correct;

-- it says that you are a Tier 4 student;
+- it states you are a Tier 4 student;

-- it includes Cardiff University's sponsor licence number: NB0C74WCX;
+- Cardiff University's sponsor licence number is included: NB0C74WCX;

-- it starts on or before the date that you want to travel to the UK;
+- the vignette starts on or before the date you want to travel to the UK;

-- it does not end sooner than you expect.
-When considering your application for entry clearance (a visa) the British Embassy, High Commission or Consulate in your country should comply with the Home Office guidance on visa lengths, which you can access on our correct lengths of visa page.
+- the visa will not end sooner than you expect.
+When considering your application for entry clearance (a visa) the British Embassy, High Commission or Consulate in your country should comply with the Home Office guidance on visa lengths.
+You can access this on our 'correct lengths of visa' page.

-If there is anything wrong with your visa, ask to have it changed immediately, before you travel.
+If there is anything wrong with your visa, ask to have it changed immediately.
+Do this before you travel.
 It is more difficult to make changes after you travel.